Back to articles

 1. Firstly, select the object you want to view under the microscope.

-2. If you are using a slide, place the sample on the slide by using sellotape to pick up the sample and secure its position on the slide.
-But some microscope like the Carson Microflip is suitable for using slides with a coverslip.
+2. If you are using a slide, pick up the sample with a piece of clear tape and secure it on the slide.
+Some models take a standard slide with a coverslip.

 3. Then place the microscope at a 90° angle above the slide holder.